 Add the SOI tool to your set of security tests.
 You will add this testing tool to a version (security stage) that is set up to run static code analysis tests.

-Now any time you click 'Test Now' for that application stage of testing, or make a request over the Uleska API or CLI for that stage, the 'SOI' tool will be included in the test run and any results added to your vulnerabilities list.
+Now any time you click 'Test Now' with this ToolKit, or make a request over the Uleska API or CLI with this ToolKit, the 'SOI' tool will be included in the test run and any results added to your vulnerabilities list.